|

 Minimalism looks different for everyone and there are many ways to be a minimalist.

-For me, I chose to live with less and stopped buying things that I don’t need or do not serve me a purpose.
+For me, I have chosen to live with less and stopped buying things that I don’t need or that do not serve me a purpose.

 Owning less stuff means less cleaning and organizing.
 I’m so pleased that I don’t have to spend time dealing with tons of clutter at my home anymore.

 With a minimalist mindset, it helps me get to know what brings value into my life.
-It lets me focus on what is important to me and it has changed the way I spend my time and money.
+It allows me to focus on what is important to me and change the way I spend my time and money.

 Everyone has different goals, needs and values when it comes to minimalism.
 It’s all about being intentional with your possessions, time, and energy.
 Focusing on what matters to you and letting go of the rest.

 Who doesn’t want to save more money?
-There are things minimalists typically would never buy.
-Today, I’m sharing 16 things I don’t buy anymore as a minimalist.
+There are things that minimalists typically would never buy and here are the 16 things I don’t buy or own as a minimalist.

 Keep in mind that what works for me may not work for you.
 Your values and priorities are different from mine.
-That means your minimalist lifestyle can be totally different from someone else.
+That means your minimalist lifestyle can be entirely different from someone else’s.

 The key is to find what works best for you so that you can live more intentionally with less stress and more joy.